jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with ordinary people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 Naysayers will point out problems here.
-They'll say Wikipedia has errors or Kickstarter funds bad products.
+They'll say Wikipedia has errors, or Kickstarter funds bad products.
 Ignore people who find a reason the future won't happen.
-I mean, compare some errors and delayed product releases, to Industrial Age industries like banks, cars, and insurance that get billions in bail-outs every generation.
-The websites above are very young and inexpensive, yet they still put levers of power in your hand.
+I mean, compare some errors and delayed product releases, to Industrial Age industries who are "too big to fail" like banks, cars, and insurance that get billions in bail-outs every generation.
+The mass-collaboration websites above are very young and inexpensive, yet they still put levers of power in your hand.
 As they improve, they will only increase your control over your slice of the world, which directly increases your political power.

 Even with today's limited collaboration tools, Main Street can start working together like this example below.